marshallward/f90nml/papers/joss/paper.md

 Basic features include support for all intrinsic data types, as well as user-defined types and multidimensional arrays.
-User-defined types are interpreted as hierarchical tree of `Namelists`\s.
+User-defined types are interpreted as hierarchical tree of `Namelist`s.
 Multidimensional arrays are saved as nested lists of lists, with the most innermost lists corresponding to the first dimensional index.
 This reverses the index order in Python, but corresponds to the usual ordering in memory.